Astron (wristwatch): History

 The Astron was unveiled in Tokyo on December 25, 1969, after ten years of research and development at Suwa Seikosha (currently named Seiko Epson), a manufacturing company of Seiko Group.
 Within one week 100 gold watches had been sold, at a retail price of 450,000 yen each (at the time, equivalent to the price of a medium-sized car).
 Essential elements included a XY-type quartz oscillator of 8192 Hz (8192 = 2^{13}), a hybrid integrated circuit, and a phase locked ultra-small stepping motor to turn its hands.
 According to Seiko, Astron was accurate to ±5 seconds per month or one minute per year, and its battery life was 1 year or longer.

 Anniversaries

 In March 2010, at the Baselworld watch fair and trade show in Switzerland, Seiko previewed a limited edition new version of the watch and related designs of the original Astron watch, commemorating the fortieth anniversary in December 2009 of the debut of the Astron watch.

 Second generation

 Seiko used the "Astron" trademark again as "Seiko Astron" when it released a satellite radio-wave solar-powered wristwatch using GPS satellites in 2012.

-50th Anniversary Model
+50th anniversary model

 In 2019, Seiko released several limited edition Astron models to commemorate the 50th anniversary of the quartz Astron.
 Among them, the model produced in a limited edition of 50 pieces (3.8 million yen) mimics the original case design and has a rough engraving pattern by craftsmen belonging to Epson's "Micro Artist Workshop".